dawningdawn/dawningdawn.github.io/_posts/2022-10-10-markdown-sample.md

 ---
 layout: post
-title:  "From Big Bang to Life"
+title:  "From the Big Bang to Life"
 date:   2022-10-10
 categories: writing
 published: true